byu-cpe/ecen192/_labs/y-board_buttons_and_switches.md

 </ul>
 </details>

-Copy this code inside the brackets of the `void loops_exploration()` function, and __don't forget to change which funtion is commented out under `int main()`.__ Also feel free to change the number of LED or the colors.
+Copy this code inside the brackets of the `void loops_exploration()` function, and __don't forget to change which funtion is commented out under `int main()`.__ Also feel free to change the number of LED or the color.